 2. Flexible hours.

 When managers institute a policy for measuring work completed rather than hours at the office, employee turnover decreases by more than 50%.
 Younger workers are the most indignant when it comes to being required to work 9-5 every day.
 So instituting flexible hours will have the most impact on this group of employees.
 Don’t be shy about countering a request for a raise with an offer for flexible work days.
-In poll after poll young workers say flexibility is more important in a job than money.
+In poll after poll young workers say flexibility is more important in a job than money, and if you are in doubt that this applies to your own employees, use employee survey companies to find out.

 The average salary increase is four percent.
 Even if it were double that, you are not going to change anyone’s life with that raise, and they know it.
 But training and building a new skill set can change someone’s career by opening new doors.
 So find out what sort of skills your employees are looking to build and help them with that education.
 Also, keep in mind that training doesn’t have to cost your company a cent.
 Young people place enormous value on mentoring.
 They want constant feedback.
 Offer structured, constant feedback in place of salary increases and promotions.
 If the mentoring is good, the lack of promotion won’t be a sticking point.